fawda123/SWMPr/README.md

 `test_retrieval.r` Evaluation of retrieval functions.

-`test_organize.r` Evaluation of organize funcitons.
+`test_organize.r` Evaluation of organize functions.

+`test_analyze.r` Evaluation of analyze functions.

 `.Rprofile` File that is run after opening the project in R, contains all package dependencies.